mdb/concourse-consul-kv-resource/README.md

 ## Behavior

+### `in`: Get a Consul KV key's value

+Gets the value of the Consul KV key configured in the source.

 ### `out`: Set a Consul KV key's value

 Sets the Consul KV key configured in the source to the value specified in the params.